Robert W. Cone

-Robert William Cone (March 19, 1957 – September 19, 2016) was a United States Army four-star general who last served as the commanding general of United States Army Training and Doctrine Command (TRADOC).
-He assumed command of TRADOC on April 29, 2011.
-He previously served as the commander of Fort Hood and III Corps on September 22, 2009, with which he deployed to Iraq in February 2010, and served as the Deputy Commanding General for Operations, United States Forces – Iraq, until February 2011.
+Robert William Cone (19 March 1957 – 19 September 2016) was a United States Army four-star general who last served as the commanding general of United States Army Training and Doctrine Command (TRADOC).
+He assumed command of TRADOC on 29 April 2011.
+He previously served as the commander of Fort Hood and III Corps on 22 September 2009, with which he deployed to Iraq in February 2010, and served as the Deputy Commanding General for Operations, United States Forces – Iraq, until February 2011.
 Prior to that, he served as the Special Assistant to the Commanding General of TRADOC.
 He retired in 2014.

 Personal life and education

-Cone was a native of Manchester, New Hampshire, born on March 19, 1957.
-He graduated from Memorial High School, Manchester, New Hampshire in 1975.
-He graduated from the United States Military Academy with a Bachelor of Science degree in 1979 and was commissioned as a second lieutenant in the Armor Branch.
-Cone earned a Master of Arts degree in Sociology from the University of Texas at Austin.
+Cone was born on March 19, 1957, and grew up in Manchester, New Hampshire, graduating from the city's Memorial High School in 1975.
+He entered the United States Military Academy that fall and graduated with a Bachelor of Science degree in 1979, receiving his commission as a second lieutenant in the Armor Branch.

-Cone's military education includes the Naval War College, the United States Army Command and General Staff College, the Infantry Officer Advanced Course, and the Armor Officer Basic Course.
+Cone later earned a Master of Arts degree in Sociology from the University of Texas at Austin and completed military education at the Naval War College, the United States Army Command and General Staff College, the Infantry Officer Advanced Course, and the Armor Officer Basic Course.

 Cone was diagnosed with stage four metastatic prostate cancer in 2011, four months following his promotion to four-star general and underwent clinical trial therapy.
-Cone and his wife Jill had moved to Shawano, Wisconsin in 2014.
-Cone died on September 19, 2016 at a hospital in Green Bay, Wisconsin.
-He was buried at Arlington National Cemetery on December 9, 2016.
+Cone and his wife Jill moved to Shawano, Wisconsin, upon his 2014 retirement.
+Cone died on 19 September 2016, at a hospital in Green Bay, Wisconsin, and was buried at Arlington National Cemetery on 9 December 2016.

-The General Robert W. Cone Heritage Center in Fort Irwin, California, opened on August 28, 2021, is named after him.
+The General Robert W. Cone Heritage Center in Fort Irwin, California, opened on 28 August 2021, is named after him.